-5. What are the principal consumer protection regulations that apply specifically to telecoms services?
+12. What are the principal consumer protection regulations that apply specifically to telecoms services?

-Under the CMA, all Network Facilities Providers, Network Services Providers, Applications Service Providers and Content Applications Service Providers (save for those who are not required to have individual or class licenses or are exempted from licence requirements) are required to deal reasonably with consumers and adequately address consumer complaints, on pain of a fine not exceeding RM20,000 or to imprisonment for a term not exceeding 6 months or to both upon conviction.
+Under Section 188 of the CMA, all Network Facilities Providers, Network Services Providers, Applications Service Providers and Content Applications Service Providers (save for those who are not required to have individual or class licenses or are exempted from licence requirements) are required to deal reasonably with consumers and adequately address consumer complaints, on pain of a fine not exceeding RM20,000 or to imprisonment for a term not exceeding 6 months or to both upon conviction.

-In 2003, the MCMC issued the General Consumer Code of Practice for the Communications and Multimedia Industry in Malaysia ("Code") which forms the principal consumer protection regulation for telecommunication services in Malaysia.
-The Code binds all service providers licensed under the CMA insofar as their licensed activities are concerned as well as members of the consumer forum established under the CMA.
+The MCMC-issued General Consumer Code of Practice for the Communications and Multimedia Industry in Malaysia ("Code") forms the principal consumer protection regulation for telecommunication services in Malaysia and binds all service providers licensed under the CMA insofar as their licensed activities are concerned as well as members of the consumer forum established under the CMA.

-The Code aims to provide model procedures for reasonably meeting consumer requirements, the handling of customer complaints and disputes, the creation of alternative dispute resolution and procedures for compensation for customers in the event the Code is breached, and the protection of consumer information, amongst others.
+The Code aims to provide model procedures on reasonably meeting consumer requirements, the handling of customer complaints and disputes, the use of alternative dispute resolution, procedures for the compensation of customers in the event the Code is breached, and the protection of consumer information, amongst others.
 The Code also seeks to achieve the relevant national policy objectives of the CMA, provide benchmarks for the communications and multimedia service providers for the benefit of consumers, promote a high level of consumer confidence in the delivery of services from the industry, and provide guidelines for self-regulation among industry players.

-Consumers of telecommunications services would also enjoy protection vide the Consumer Protection Act 1999 and the Consumer Protection (Electronic Trade Transactions) Regulations 2012 which impose disclosure requirements pertaining to the goods and services offered by a business and the identification details of that business, and prohibiting misleading practices and representations by businesses to consumers.
+Consumers of telecommunications services would also enjoy protection vide the Consumer Protection Act 1999 ("CPA") and the Consumer Protection (Electronic Trade Transactions) Regulations 2012 which impose disclosure requirements pertaining to the goods and services offered by a business and the identification details of that business, and prohibiting misleading practices and representations by businesses to consumers.

-6. What legal protections are offered in relation to the creators of computer software?
+13. What legal protections are offered in relation to the creators of computer software?

-Computer software or computer programmes enjoy copyright protection under the definition of "literary works" pursuant to the Copyright Act 1987 ("CA").
-The computer programme must meet certain requirements for copyright to subsist in the programme, i.e. that sufficient effort has been expended to make the programme original in character and that the programme has been reduced to material form, amongst other requirements.
+Computer software enjoy copyright protection under the definition of "literary works" pursuant to the Copyright Act 1987 ("CA").

 Pursuant to Section 36A of the CA, creators of computer software may protect their copyright in their work via the application of technological protection measures to a copy or copies of their work.
-Except for very limited circumstances, the CA prohibits any person from circumventing, causing, or authorising any other person to circumvent such technological protection measures:
+Except for very limited circumstances, the CA prohibits any person from circumventing, causing, or authorising any other person to circumvent such technological protection measures:-

-(a) that are used by the creators in connection with the exercise of their rights under the CA; and
+(a) which are used by the creators in connection with the exercise of their rights under the CA; and

-(b) that restrict acts in respect of his/her works which are not authorized by the owner concerned or permitted by law.
+(b) which restrict acts in respect of his/her works which are not authorized by the owner concerned or permitted by law.

-The High Court in Creative Purpose Sdn Bhd & Anor v Integrated Trans Corp Sdn Bhd & Ors [1997] 2 MLJ 429 also decided that the modification of computer software programmes to circumvent the security features of the software amounted to copyright infringement even if it was done without direct copying of the original programme.
+The High Court in Creative Purpose Sdn Bhd & Anor v Integrated Trans Corp Sdn Bhd & Ors [1997] 2 MLJ 429 decided that the modification of computer software programmes to circumvent the security features of the software amounted to copyright infringement even if it was done without direct copying of the original programme.

-Provided that a software invention involves hardware and/or a technical effect or solves a technical problem in a novel and non-obvious manner, a software may also be protected by patent rights although the patentability of software in Malaysia remains unclear.
-To date, the Intellectual Property Corporation of Malaysia ("MYIPO") has not prescribed any guidelines for the examination of softwarebased inventions.
+If a software invention involves hardware and/or a technical effect or solves a technical problem in a novel and non-obvious manner, it may also be protected by patent rights, although the patentability of software in Malaysia remains unclear.
+To date, the Intellectual Property Corporation of Malaysia ("MYIPO") has not prescribed any guidelines for the examination of software-based inventions.

-7. Do you recognise specific intellectual property rights in respect of data/databases?
+14. Do you recognise specific intellectual property rights in respect of data/databases?